vivo87/react-hooks-dynamic-form/packages/rhdf-lib/README.md

 ### Remote values

 Sometimes the fields values can't be defined on initialization but rather dynamically from external sources (such as server-side or parent components ...).
-In this case we can pass an object containing `key : value` combos and the library will take care of updating the form accordingly.
+In this case we can pass an object containing `key : value` combos and the library will watch for values change and take care of updating the form accordingly.

 ```javascript
 const remoteValues = { login: "Jane", phone: "01-02-03-04-05" };
 ```

-> Please note, these values will override all values from field definitions or common settings.
+> These remote values will override all values from field definitions or common settings.

-## 2. React Hooks API for managing your own form
+## 2. Using React Hooks API for managing your own form

 You can use the library form API for managing your own form.
 Form API provide these properties: